Quick Start

 Two different options exist to upload your own data and overlay it on the map:

-Upload Shape File as Layer upload as layer - adds a shapefile (point, line, or polygon; .csv, .xlsx,.kml,.shp, gpx,or a zipped FileGDB or shape file) as layer to the layer list for the duration of the browser session.
+Upload Shape File as Layer - adds a shapefile (point, line, or polygon; .csv, .xlsx,.kml,.shp, gpx,or a zipped FileGDB or shape file) as layer to the layer list for the duration of the browser session.
 You can set the layer name and display style.
-To delete the layer, locate the layer under User-added layers in the layer list, click the layer contextsymbol next to the layer name and select Remove Layer.
+To delete the layer, locate the layer under User-added layers in the layer list, click the symbol next to the layer name and select Remove Layer.
 This is useful for overlaying your own geometry on a map and will persist through the end of your browser session.
 It cannot be used as input to other NatureKit tools.

-Upload Shape as Drawingupload as drawing- adds your area of interest to the Drawing Layer to be used as input to other NatureKit tools (see Species Observation Filters and Lists).
+Upload Shape as Drawing- adds your area of interest to the Drawing Layer to be used as input to other NatureKit tools (see Species Observation Filters and Lists).
 Only polygon shape files are accepted.
 This option is less persistent than the Upload as Layer Option - the Clear tool in the Draw & Measure tab as well as the final step of many tools offers to clear the Drawing Layer and with it your uploaded geometry.
 You need to select a .SHP, .DBF and .PRJ file simultaneously - additional files selected may lead to a failure of the upload process.

 Create PDF, Image or GeoTiff Menu